 Baker Hall, CIS Program Expansion

-The expansion of labs and classrooms for Whatcom's nationally acclaimed Computer Information Systems program will include renovation and remodel of approximately 6,000 sq. ft. of the south wing of Baker Hall.
-The most significant improvements in the approx. $814,000 project are three enlarged labs, two lecture spaces, a new networking/server room, and a new instructional support/testing area.
-The new lab layouts will allow for increased and improved interaction among instructors and students.
-The expanded lab space will be equipped with additional computers, a Cisco router package and network infrastructure equipment.
+The summer 2014 expansion of labs and classrooms for Whatcom's nationally acclaimed Computer Information Systems program included renovation and remodel of approximately 6,000 sq. ft. of the south wing of Baker Hall.
+The remodeled space opened fall quarter 2014.
+The most significant improvements in the approximately $814,000 project are three enlarged labs, two lecture spaces, a new networking/server room, and a new instructional support/testing area.
+The new lab layouts allow for increased and improved interaction among instructors and students.
+The expanded lab space is equipped with additional computers, a Cisco router package and network infrastructure equipment.
 The improvements further confirm WCC's status as a national leader in cybersecurity education.
-General contrator is Colacurcio Brothers Construction Co. of Blaine.
-Construction began June 23 and is on target to end in time for the start of fall quarter 2014.
+Thanks to general contrator Colacurcio Brothers Construction Co. of Blaine.

 The Phyllis and Charles Self Learning Commons project is in the schematic design phase.
 When it opens in 2017, the Learning Commons will house academic support services and resources such as the Library, math and writing centers, media and tutoring services, and quiet and shared study spaces.
 Construction is scheduled to begin July 2015.